This time, let's talk about Six Sigma vs ISO (specifically ISO 9001, or Quality Management Systems, since there are hundreds of ISO standards).

 2 .
 Pass practical and written examinations (60% passing score)

-3. Complete an actual Six Sigma project by hitting the goal and show proper use of six sigma tools and methodology.
+3. Complete an actual Lean Six Sigma project by hitting the goal and showing proper use of Lean Six Sigma tools and methodology.

 4. Mentor a green belt candidate to complete his/her project (For Black Belt only)